Sheng Shicai: Early life

-Sheng, an ethnic Han Chinese, was born in Kaiyuan, Manchuria in a well-to-do peasant family on 3 December 1895.
+Sheng, an ethnic Han Chinese, was born in Kaiyuan, Manchuria, in a well-to-do peasant family on 3 December 1895.
 His great-grandfather, Sheng Fuxin (盛福信), was originally from Shandong Province and later fled to Kaiyuan.
 Sheng enrolled at the Provincial Forestry and Agricultural School in Mukden, aged 14.
 Aged 17, Sheng enrolled at the Wusong Public School in Shanghai, where he studied political science and economy.
 There, he became friendly with students and teachers of "radical inclinations".
-After graduating in 1915, under their advice he went to study in Tokyo, Japan.
+After graduating in 1915, under their advice he went to study in Tokyo, Empire of Japan.
 There, Sheng enrolled at the Waseda University, where he studied political economy for a year.
-During that time, Sheng expressed nationalistic attitudes and was exposed to "The ABC of Communism" (共产主义ABC\) and other leftist publications.
+During that time, Sheng expressed nationalistic attitudes and was exposed to The ABC of Communism (共产主义ABC\) and other leftist publications.

 Unrest in China made him return to homeland.
 In 1919, he participated in the May Fourth Movement as a representative of the Liaoning students.
 During this period, he developed radical and anti-Japanese sentiments.
 By his own admission, Sheng became a Marxist the very same year and his political opponents claimed he became a communist during his second stay in Japan in the 1920s.
 During that time, he realised the "futility of book learning", and decided to enter a military career.
 He took military training in the southern province of Kwantung, known for liberal and reformist views.
 Later, he enrolled at the Northeastern Military Academy.

 Sheng entered military service under Guo Songling, Deputy of Zhang Zuolin, a Manchurian warlord.
 He rapidly rose to become Staff Officer with the rank of lieutenant colonel, and was given command of a company.
 Because of his commendable service, Guo sponsored his admission to the Imperial Japanese Army Academy for advanced military studies.
 Three years later he completed his studies, with minor interruptions in 1925, when he was involved in Manchurian politics.

 At that time, Sheng supported a campaign against Zhang, briefly returning to Manchuria.
 Although he supported the anti-Zhang coup, he was able to return to Japan with the support of Feng Yuxiang and Chiang Kai-Shek, from whom he received financial help and considered him as his patron.

 Sheng returned from Japan in 1927 to participate in the Northern Expedition A rising young officer, Sheng was given the rank of colonel and served as a Staff Officer of the Chiang's field headquarters under He Yingqin.
 During the Northern Expedition, Sheng proved himself as a worthy officer, serving in various command staff capacities.

 Sheng was a member of the Guominjun, a leftist nationalist faction that supported the Nationalist government in China.
 However, Sheng did not join the Kuomintang because of his belief in Marxism.
 After the Expedition was completed, he was made chief of the war operations section of the general staff in Nanjing, but resigned in 1929 over a disagreement with his superiors.
 After the apparent setback in his career, Sheng dedicated himself to the question of strengthening China's border defences.